andreatitolo/andreatitolo_web/content/event/2018-03-29-banea2018/index.md

 slides:
 summary: Talk and slides presented at the BANEA 2018 conference.
 tags: []
-title: On the Edge of the Empire - Riverine Landscape and Settlement Patterns in the Haditha Dam Region during the Iron Age.
+title: On the Edge of the Empire - Riverine Landscape and Settlement Patterns in the Haditha Dam Region during the Iron Age
 url_code: ""
 url_pdf: ""
 url_slides: ""